-Special Education Majors, Moderate Disabilities (5-12) receive licensure for Special Education, 5-12.
-Teacher candidates complete a practicum in an inclusive classroom (5-12) and complete the Special Education practicum (5-12).
+Teacher candidates who major in Moderate Disabilities (5-12) receive licensure for Special Education, 5-12.
+They complete a practicum in an inclusive classroom (5-12) and complete the Special Education practicum (5-12).

-Special Education Majors, Severe Disabilities (All Levels) have two options.
-Teacher candidates can elect to receive dual licensure in Severe Disabilities (All Levels) and Elementary Licensure (gr.
-1-6).
-For this track teacher candidates complete two practicum placements: one working with students with severe disabilities and one as an elementary teacher (Gr.
+Those who major in Severe Disabilities (All Levels) complete two practicum placements: one working with students with severe disabilities and one as an elementary teacher (Gr.
 1-6) in the general education classroom.
-The second option is completing the Licensure in Severe Disabilities (All Levels) only.
-Teacher candidates complete two practicum placements working with students with severe disabilities.

 In keeping with the Commonwealth of Massachusetts Licensure requirements, graduates of the program are eligible for Initial Licenses.
-Teacher candidates earn Professional License after three years of employment in Massachusetts as an Initial Licensed teacher.